chark/scriptable-events/.github/README.md

 </p>

 ## Features
-- Can be used with minimal or no code at all.
+- Can be used with minimal or no code at all
-- Default event and listener implementations for commonly used types.
+- Default event and listener implementations for commonly used types
-- Strongly typed.
+- Strongly typed
-- Ability to easily add custom events and inspector GUIs.
+- Ability to easily add custom events and inspector GUIs

 ## Installation
 This package can be installed via [OpenUPM](https://openupm.com/packages/com.chark.scriptable-events/):